Raquel-Montero/PhDThesis/README.md

 style B fill:#b2d8d8, stroke:#75b0b2
 style B1 fill:#b2d8d8, stroke:#75b0b2
 ```
-Here comes the rest of the info.
+The Folder data analysis contains the data from the three core chapters of the chapters of the thesis (the rest of chapters are theory based).